Azizul-haque1/club-sphere-client/README.md

-ClubSphere
+ClubSphere – Membership & Event Management for Local Clubs

-🔍 Project Purpose
+📌 Project Purpose

-ClubSphere is a MERN stack web application for discovering, joining, and managing local clubs and events.
+ClubSphere is a full-stack MERN web application designed to help users discover, join, and manage local clubs and events.
-It supports role-based dashboards for Admin, Club Manager, and Member, with secure authentication and Stripe payments.
+It provides role-based dashboards for Admins, Club Managers, and Members, allowing seamless club creation, membership management, event registration, and secure online payments via Stripe.

+The platform focuses on real-world club management scenarios, secure authentication, and a modern, recruiter-friendly UI.

 🌐 Live Site